shellscape/jsx-email/.github/ISSUE_TEMPLATE/BUG.md

   Please provide one by:
   1. Using the StackBlitz reproduction template at https://stackblitz.com/fork/jsx-email-repro
+  2. Using the Codesandbox reproduction template at https://codesandbox.io/p/devbox/rkdf4r
-  2. Provide a minimal repository link (Read https://gist.github.com/Rich-Harris/88c5fc2ac6dc941b22e7996af05d70ff for instructions).
+  3. Provide a minimal repository link (Read https://gist.github.com/Rich-Harris/88c5fc2ac6dc941b22e7996af05d70ff for instructions).
      Please use NPM for installing dependencies!
      These may take more time to triage than the other options.